rdkcmf/rdk-aamp/README.txt

-downloadStallTimeout		Timeout value for detection curl download stall in second,default is 0. downloadStartTimeout		Timeout value for curl download to start after connect in seconds,default is 0. discontinuityTimeout		Value in MS after which AAMP will try recovery for discontinuity stall, after detecting empty buffer, 0 will disable the feature, default 3000. defaultBitrate			Default bitrate.Default is 2500000 defaultBitrate4K		Default 4K bitrateDefault is 13000000 iframeDefaultBitrate		Default bitrate for iframe track selection for non-4K assets.Default is 0 iframeDefaultBitrate4K		Default bitrate for iframe track selection for 4K assets.Default is 0
+downloadStallTimeout		Timeout value for detection curl download stall in second,default is 0. downloadStartTimeout		Timeout value for curl download to start after connect in seconds,default is 0. discontinuityTimeout		Value in MS after which AAMP will try recovery for discontinuity stall, after detecting empty buffer, 0 will disable the feature, default 3000.
+InitialBitrate			Default bitrate.Default is 2500000
+InitialBitrate4K		Default 4K bitrateDefault is 13000000
+iframeDefaultBitrate		Default bitrate for iframe track selection for non-4K assets.Default is 0 iframeDefaultBitrate4K		Default bitrate for iframe track selection for 4K assets.Default is 0